chicio/chicio.github.io/_posts/2018-05-09-mp3id3tagger-macos-tag-mp3-id3-rxswift-rxcocoa.md

 The main components of RxSwift are:

- * `Observable`, that is something which emits notifications of change, and `Observer`, that is something which subscribes to an Observable, in order to be notified when it has changed
+ * `Observables`, that are something which emit notifications of change, and `Observers`, that are something which subscribe to an Observable, in order to be notified when it has changed
- * `Subject`, that is something that acts both as an `Observable` and as an `Observer`
+ * `Subjects`, that are entity that act both as an `Observable` and as an `Observer`
- * `Operator`, that are basically function that work on `Observable` and return `Observable`
+ * `Operator`, that are basically functions that work on `Observable` and return `Observable`

 So RxSwift and RxCocoa let us create an abstraction from the platform specific UI implementation and let us implement our ViewModel by working in an event-driven way: the ViewModel only works with streams of data that comes from